 Hanukkah, the eight-day Jewish festival of lights, starts December 12 this year.
 Since Hanukkah has so many fascinating connections to fire – and at Old World Stoneworks, fire is our specialty – this week we’ll delve into this cultural and religious celebration.
 Continue reading

 Flower Mound is a friendly Texan town northwest of Dallas.
 Home to more than 165 species of wildflowers, it has the distinction of being ranked number two on financial site NerdWallet’s list of best place for young families in Texas.
-Flower Mound is also home to a remarkable chapel; Aristide Estate.
+Flower Mound is also home to a remarkable wedding chapel; Aristide Estate featuring one of our cast stone fireplace mantels.
 Continue reading

 Are you planning family get-togethers for Thanksgiving and Christmas?
 Do you want family and friends to see your house at its most beautiful while you entertain?
 Then now is the time to upgrade your fireplace mantel or range hood.
 At Old World Stoneworks, nothing makes us happier than festive occasions in our customer’s homes.
 And we know the top two places families like to gather: In front of the fireplace, or in the kitchen near the range hood.
 Give us a call today and we’ll make sure you have the home of your dreams before the relatives arrive.
 Continue reading